My articles are written from the perspective of being a successful author on HubPages, blogger, website owner and author of ebooks.

 Other writers like to write a story with over 100 picks so that the story truly is interactive.
 That is fine for more mature readers where you can afford to give more choices more often.

-But you never want to put so many choices in your story that the reader feels the story may never end.(see book with Amazon pix at right with over 3800 endings!)
+But you never want to put so many choices in your story that the reader feels the story may never end.(there is a book on Amazon with over 3800 endings!)

-Also, be careful not to write "cop-out" middles and endings for ANY character - these are the "picks" where a character's story stops abruptly (due to death, coma, family moved away, etc) so that there are no picks for you to offer the reader to continue to the end of the story.
-This would be a writer backing themselves into a corner for not doing their prep work by writing enough multiple endings.
+Also, be careful not to write "cop-out" middles and endings for ANY character.
+These are the "picks" where a character's story stops abruptly (due to death, lapsed into coma, family moved away, etc) so that there are no picks for you to offer the reader to continue to the end of the story.
+This is how a writer backs themselves into a corner for not doing their prep work by writing enough multiple endings.

-- If you choose not to write in the second person, keep your picks to the main character.
-Don't offer picks for the reader to make decisions about minor characters, especially when you know they will be killed off in your story, This is because your reader may think the character is important, will choose paths for that character, especially if they have championed that character's cause/story, only to find they have no one left to champion for the rest of the book.
-It is not fun for a reader to find out a character they have been championing died, was put in a coma, or moved away and is otherwise out of the running to keep the story interesting.
+- If you choose not to write in the second person (which defeats the purpose of these kinds of books), then keep your picks only to the main character.
+Don't offer picks pertaining to minor characters, especially when you know they will be killed off in your story.
+This is because your reader may think the character is important to the whole story.
+They will like the character enough to champion them or their story/cause, then will choose important paths for that character.
+If they find that character has been killed off or left the story on one of your jumps, they will feel cheated because they don't have their favorite character to champion for the rest of the book.
+It is not fun for a reader to find out in a jump that the character they have been championing has died, was put in a coma, moved away and has otherwise been taken out of the story.
+Your reader will abandon the book before ever finishing the jumps that you so carefully constructed.

 Example of a silly pick: